pachyderm/pachyderm/pfs-refactor.md

 * `Table.Operation` means a database operation on a table.

-### GetHistory(commitID, fromCommitID = null)
+### Histroy(toCommit, fromCommit = null)

-Given a commitID and a fromCommitID, `GetHistory` returns all commits between the two commits.
+`History(to, from)` returns all commits between the two commits, including both commits themselves.

+To motivate the design of `History`, let's talk about what a trivial design would look like.
+We could have a `parentCommit` field in the `Commit` table.
+Then, `History` can be trivially implemented by following the `parentCommit` pointer.
+However, this would result in O(N) queries to the database, where N is the number of commits in the history.
+Furthermore, these queries can't be parallelized since you need to get your immediate parent before you can get the parent's parent.

 In our schema, each commit carries an immutable `branch_vector`, which is similar to a [vector clock](https://en.wikipedia.org/wiki/Vector_clock) of branches.
 Concretely, we assign `branch_vector` to commits using the following rules: